bsc-pm/nanos6/README.md

 ### Obtaining statistics

-To enable collecting statistics, run the application with the `NANOS6` envar set to either `stats` or `stats-papi`.
+To enable collecting timing statistics, run the application with the `NANOS6` envar set to `stats`.
-The first collects timing statistics and the second also records hardware counters.

 By default, the statistics are emitted standard error when the program ends.
 The output can be sent to a file through the `NANOS6_STATS_FILE` envar.

-The contents of the output contains the average for each task type and the total task average of the following metrics:
+The contents of the output contain the average for each task type and the total task average of the following metrics:

 * Number of instances
 * Mean instantiation time